groveale/groveale.github.io/_posts/2021/2021-02-13-native-vectors-tabbar.md

         ...
 ```

 Awesome.
 It just works, not sure why I was surprised..
-I just think this should be documented, as I'm sure a lot of developers would use this.
+I just think this should be documented, as I'm sure this is how a lot of developers would use this.

 ![iOS-assets](/assets/native-vectors/iOS-tabs.png)